quite/age-plugin-tkey/README.md

 remember to fix all bugs!
 ```

-To create an identity which requires a physical touch of TKey upon
+By default the generated identity will require physical touch of TKey
-ECDH key exchange, add the flag `--touch` when generating.
+when it does ECDH key exchange.
+Use the flag `--no-touch` to generate
+an identity that does not.

 After running the above, te file `my-keys` ends up containing a line
 beginning with `AGE-PLUGIN-TKEY-`.
 This holds the parameters used for